astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
 We have corrected nu_LO --> nu_obs.

-We took this suggestion and re-fitted a doubled Gaussian to the de-lensed profile (Fig. 5) and updated the redshift and replotted all the relevant figures (and updated their captions correspondingly), updated column 1 in Table 3, the labeling in Fig 7, refitted the model shown in Fig. 9 and updated parameters in Sec 4.3 correspondingly, SED fitting, etc.
+We agree with the referee and have re-fitted a doubled Gaussian to the de-lensed profile (Fig. 5) to updated the redshift to z=0.65406.
+We have therefore replotted all the relevant figures (and updated their captions correspondingly), updated column 1 in Table 3 and the labeling in Fig 7, refitted the arctangent model (Fig. 9) and updated parameters in Sec 4.3 correspondingly, and refitted SED with the updated redshift.